virtualidentityag/quality-gate/README.md

 # not ie 11
 ```

-Important: To make extends working, you have to start your linter which uses browserlist with dangerousExtend: true.
+Important: To make extends working, you have to start your linter which uses browserslist with dangerousExtend: true.
 For eslint and stylelint is this already preconfigured.
-More information [here][link-browserlist-extend].
+More information [here][link-browserslist-extend].

 ## IDEs
 To take advantage of the linters' strengths and to ensure no problems during merges, please consider installing the following plugins on your IDE.